Esfandiar Ahmadi Ph.D. (Candidate) Msc PGD PGDE (FE) BSc (Hons) AMIEE

 His poems have been a source of inspiration for a series of his paintings.

 Esfandiar Ahmadi won an award and sponsorship from Leighton House Museum in London for his exhibition of paintings inspired by the mystic Persian poet Rumi.
-A number of his short poems use the Japanese haiku form, which is meditation on nature.
+A number of his short poems use the Japanese haiku form, which is a meditation on nature.

 Both his poetry and art are an enquiry into a hidden realm of the human psyche, and in this sense they are deeply connected.